Thurlstone Primary School – Curriculum Intent Statement

 Wellbeing

-A happy and healthy learning environment creates children who are successful, confident, resilient and with high self-esteem.
-Our curriculum will give the children opportunity to:
+A happy and healthy learning environment enables children to become successful, resilient learners with strong self-esteem.
+Across our curriculum, children have regular opportunities to:

-- Follow their own interests and be themselves
+follow their own interests and express their individuality

-- work in a range of groups and settings
+work confidently in a range of groups and settings

-- learn how to manage intense feelings and support others to do so
+understand and manage intense feelings, and support others to do the same

-- have access to highly skilled Thrive Approach practitioners who are exceptionally well placed to support the emotional needs of our children.
+access highly skilled Thrive Approach practitioners who support their emotional needs

 Click on the link below to see how we promote staff wellbeing at Thurlstone.